Fixed-point statistics from spectral measures on tensor envelope categories: Tensor envelopes and fixed-point statistics

 This proof is not as satisfactory as that of Theorem~\ref{th-fix}, because Deligne and Milne's definition of $\Rep(GL_t)$ involves some \emph{a priori} knowledge of stability properties of representations and linear invariants of $\GL_n(\Cc)$.
 The argument does show, however, that the convergence to the gaussian can be interpreted in terms of spectral measures, and that the standard gaussian can also be interpreted as a ``generalized'' Sato--Tate measure.
 Moreover, it suggests the question: what are the spectral measures for other objects of $\Rep(GL_t)$?

-We note also that since Berg~\cite{berg} proved that the third power of a real gaussian random variable is not determined by its moments, the third tensor power of $\Std_t \oplus \dual(\Std_t)$ (which, thanks to Proposition~\ref{pr-image-measures}, has spectral measure the cube of a real gaussian), gives an example of an object of $\Rep(GL_t)$ whose spectral measure is not unique. \end{remark}
+\begin{remark} Since Berg~\cite{berg} proved that the third power of a real gaussian random variable is not determined by its moments, the third tensor power of $\Std_t \oplus \dual(\Std_t)$ (which, thanks to Proposition~\ref{pr-image-measures}, has spectral measure the cube of a real gaussian), gives an example of an object of $\Rep(GL_t)$ whose spectral measure is not unique.
+Once a spectral measure is not unique, it is a classical fact from the solution of the Hamburger moment problem that the set of all possible $\mu(i, M)$ has a rather complicated structure, as explained in \cite[Ch.\,7]{schmudgen}.